mono/website/docs/faq/general.md

 **Aren't you just copying someone else's work?**

 We are interested in providing the best tools for programmers to develop applications for Free Operating Systems.
 We also want to help provide the interoperability that will allow those systems to fit in with other standards.
-For more background, read the [Mono Project white paper]({{ site.github.url }}/old_site/Mono_Rationale "Mono Rationale").

 **Miguel said once that Mono was being implemented in COBOL.
 Is that true?**